-The new data item in all cases has a new identity.

-- 1. When a data item that was added to the system through reconciliation is changed in a way that alters its identity, a new identity SHALL be assigned to it. - 2.
+- 750 The new data item in all cases has a new identity and SHALL NOT retain any identifiers from the original source. - 1.
+When a data item that was added to the system through reconciliation is changed in a way that alters its identity, a new identity SHALL be assigned to it. - 2.
 The reconciling application SHOULD report the association of the new data item with the reconciled data items that have been superseded since the last reconciliation.